phillip-kruger/phillip-kruger.github.io/_posts/2018-08-20-microprofile_health.md

 # Creating reusable probes with MicroProfile config.

 Certain health probes can be re-used by any of your applications, and you can externalize the settings by using the [Microprofile Config](https://github.com/eclipse/microprofile-config) API.
-As an example, if we want a Health Probe that checks the System load, we can externalize when the system load should start reporting reporting down.
+As an example, if we want a Health Probe that checks the System load, we can externalize at what stage the system load should start reporting down.

 ```java